samiBendou/am_scripts/README.md

 ```

 The last line of code instantiate the schedule.
 It contains for each plane a week schedule that is an array of 7
 day schedules.
-Here you can note that day schedules are identical and contains 6 flights from Hyderbad International (HYD)
+Here you can note that daily schedules are identical and contains 6 flights from Hyderbad International (HYD)
 to Kempegowda International Airport (BLR).

 Then you can instantiate a planning object using the previously created schedule:

 ```python
 import shedule as slg